michaelkryukov/heroku-python-script/README.md

    heroku logs --tail
    ```

-12. Open the URL where the script is deployed using the below command.
+12. You can open the URL where the script is deployed using the below command (if you are deploying site).

    ```
    heroku open
    ```

 13. From now on you can use usual git commands(push, add, commit etc.) to update your app.
 Everytime you push heroku master your app gets redeployed.

 ### Prerequisites